Mart1i1n/available-attestation/README.md

 # Available Attestation Repository
-This is the repository of the paper "Available Attestation: Towards a Reorg-Resilient Solution for Ethereum Proof-of-Stake".
+This is the repository of the paper "Available Attestation: Towards a Reorg-Resilient Solution for Ethereum Proof-of-Stake" ().
 The repository implements the modified Ethereum PoS protocol and attacks shown in the paper.

 This repository estabilishes two local testnets with 16,384 validators hard-coded each.